eGain/egain-android-messaging/eG-sample-messaging/readme.md

 ```

 #### **Guest Mode Conversation**
-To create a chat button which does not require users to provide credentials to continue to the chat, add the following unauthenticated construct to the application.
+To create a chat button that does not require users to provide credentials to continue to the chat, add the following unauthenticated construct to the application.
 ```java
 eGainButton launchGuest = new eGainButton(
     context: "this",